How to Naturally Treat Hemorrhoids

 - Get plenty of fiber from fruits, vegetables, whole grains, and legumes

-- Avoid foods that are high in sugar (sweets, candies, pastries, etc.)
+- Avoid foods that are high in sugar (desserts, candies, pastries, etc.)

-- Drink at least two liters of water a day in winter, and up to three during summertime
+- Drink at least four pints of water a day in winter, and up to six during the summer

 - Don’t drink too much coffee or alcohol